 Being a parent brings many joys into your life.
 But if the “sexless relationship after kids” trope is to be believed, a healthy sex life is not one of them.

 As a mom to a small child, I know all too well how the demands of parenting can be exhausting, leaving little time or desire for sex.
 Fortunately, there’s good news for both new and seasoned parents alike: our sex lives don’t have to go the way of the dodo bird.
-Here's the 3 best secrets to keeping your sex life alive as parents.
+Here are the 3 best secrets to keeping your sex life alive as parents.

 Although the Lioness Vibrator is primarily thought of as a product for self-discovery, it’s also a great tool for our-discovery.
 Basically, what I’m saying is that it can also be one of the best sex toys out there for couples.
 Not only is it a great vibrator, it can also help you and your partner have better sex (with and without the vibe).